mathworks-ref-arch/matlab-azure-data-lake/README.md

 ### 3rd party products
 To build a required JAR file:
-* Maven
+* Maven™
 * JDK 8
-* Microsoft® Azure Data Lake Storage SDK for Java
+* Microsoft® Azure Data Lake Storage SDK for Java®

 ## Getting Started
 The following assumes the following steps described in [Getting Started](Documentation/GettingStarted.md) have been completed: